 Wine tasting is complimentary with your ticket.
 Sometimes you will find a line and other times, not so much.

 You can taste about 6-7 wines.
 My husband says 10 — must be nice to be cute.
 I have the wine-tasting paper in front of me right now, but no one in my family can remember the exact amount either.
-Usually, our host pours us more… I never said that I was the BEST travel blogger…
+Usually, our host pours us more… I never claimed that I was the BEST travel writer… I am easily distracted.

-5. Take An Additional Special Tour
+5. Take A Biltmore Winery Special Tour

-As of 2020, the Behind The Scenes Winery Tour is around $10.
+As of 2020, the Behind-The-Scenes Winery Tour is around $10.
 Do it, especially if you skipped a guided house tour.

-I had no idea that the Biltmore Winery only started in 1985.
+I had no idea that the Biltmore Winery only started up in 1985.
 Previously, the space housed the dairy.